clearlinux/telemetrics-client/src/probes/README.md

 * journalprobe: a probe that monitors the systemd journal for log messages from failed services.

-* oopsprobe: a probe to collect 'oops messages' when the kernel detects a problem.
+* klogscanner: a probe to collect 'oops messages' when the kernel detects a problem.

 * pstoreprobe: probe to collect messages left on pstore filesystem.